airtai/fastagency/docs/docs/en/user-guide/ui/console/basics.md

 ## Installation

+We **strongly recommend** using [**Cookiecutter**](../cookiecutter/index.md) for setting up the project.
+Cookiecutter creates the project folder structure, default workflow, automatically installs all the necessary requirements, and creates a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers){target="_blank"} that can be used with [Visual Studio Code](https://code.visualstudio.com/){target="_blank"}.

+You can setup the project using Cookiecutter by following the [**project setup guide**](../../../user-guide/cookiecutter/index.md).

+Alternatively, you can use **pip + venv**.
 Before getting started, make sure you have installed FastAgency with support for the AutoGen runtime by running the following command:

 ```bash
 pip install "fastagency[autogen]"
 ```

 This installation includes the AutoGen runtime, allowing you to build multi-agent workflows and integrate external APIs seamlessly.

-Alternatively, you can use [**Cookiecutter**](../../cookiecutter/index.md), which is the preferred method.
-Cookiecutter creates the project folder structure, default workflow, automatically installs all the necessary requirements, and creates a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers){target="_blank"} that can be used with [Visual Studio Code](https://code.visualstudio.com/){target="_blank"}.

 ## Example: Student and Teacher Learning Chat